CFD Day Trading

 The tax implications in the UK, for example, will see CFD trading fall under the capital gains tax requirements.

-Although you get a £10,100 annual exemption, any profits that exceed that will be taxed.
+Although you may get an annual exemption, any profits that exceed that could be taxed.
 This means you should keep a detailed record of transactions so you can make accurate calculations at the end of the tax year.

 So, before you start CFD day trading, find out whether you will pay personal income tax, business tax, capital gains tax, or if you’re lucky, no tax.
 Once you know what type of tax obligation you will face you can incorporate that into your money management strategy.